Contact the Office of Admissions if you need help with any of these steps and check back for updates!

 Purchase a parking pass

-Send Remaining official ACT, SAT, AP, IB scores and final High School/College transcripts
+Send final High School/College transcripts

-Official ACT/SAT scores are used to determine math + English placement.
-If you earned a passing AP/IB exam score, you can receive college credit.
 Freshmen will need to send their final official* high school transcript once they graduate.
-If you had college courses in progress, we’ll need an official* college transcript with final grades and/or degrees posted in order to update your account.
-Be sure to send these items as soon as possible so we can make sure your record is accurate when you meet with your advisor.
+If you had college courses in progress, we’ll need an official* college transcript with final grades and/or degrees posted in order to update your account. *Please note: Official transcripts must be sent in their original sealed and signature-stamped envelope or electronically sent from the issuing institution directly to Shepherd University.

 Sign up for Rave alerts